robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 --obs_on: Enable/disable the obstacle constraint
 --title: Title for the output files
 --ambiguity_on: Enable/disable the ambiguity constraint
---alt_angle_beta: --alt_angle_beta: Strength of the alignment constraint with the decoy goal (encourages trajectories to appear goal-aligned)
+--alt_angle_beta: Strength of the alignment constraint with the decoy goal (encourages trajectories to appear goal-aligned)
 --curvature_on: Enable/disable the curvature constraint
 --reg_beta: Regularization parameter for the trajectory fitting
 --point_beta: Point constraint regularization parameter